castacks/firevision_sim/docs/getting_started.rst

 Download
 --------
+- To start off, please download the `FIReVision executable <https://drive.google.com/file/d/1RSxQ53h_-bXE0dUa8GQ8lM2cx7LlVmB8/view?usp=sharing>`_ to use our simulator.
+When you run the FIReVision executable, the wildfire environment will start out in AirSim mode.
+Now, we'll need to learn how to move around as the drone.
-- If our release build doesn’t come with AirSim, make sure there’s a copy of it in your unreal engine project folder.
+.. - If our release build doesn’t come with AirSim, make sure there’s a copy of it in your unreal engine project folder.
 To download the binary follow the instructions `here <https://microsoft.github.io/AirSim/use_precompiled/>`_.
 Note: if the project is opened without AirSim, an error may occur but you can still open it without AirSim.
-- Once you’ve downloaded the build and compiled it
+.. - Once you’ve downloaded the build and compiled it

     - To build the unreal engine project, locate the FIReVision folder and find file ending in .sln (e.g., FIReVision.sln).
     - Inside the file, look at the top and click on Build and Build Solution.
 If no compiling errors occur, you are ready to open the FIReVision uproject.
 It can also be opened inside of the Unreal Engine application.
-    - Once in the project, go to the top left and click on File > Open Level and select FIReVision (Level).
+.. - Once in the project, go to the top left and click on File > Open Level and select FIReVision (Level).

-- Controls:
+- Drone Controls:
-- Run the “objectDetection_kbcontrol.py” script
+- Before we can start moving in AirSim mode, we must first run the ``objectDetection_kbcontrol.py`` script.
+This will allow us to detect objects as well as control the drone.
+- Familiarize yourself with the following table to fly the drone:

+.. list-table:: Movements
+   :widths: 25 25
+   :header-rows: 1

+   * - Key
+     - Action
+   * - W
+     - Foward
+   * - A
+     - Left
-    - Movement:
+   * - S

-        - “w” - forward
+     - Backward
+   * - D
-        - “s” - backward
+     - Foward
-        - “a” - move left
-        - “d” - move right
-        - “q” - rotate left
-        - “e” - rotate right
+   * - Q
+     - Rotate Left
+   * - E
+     - Rotate Right
+   * - X
-        - “x” - up
+     - Up
+   * - Z
-        - “z” - down
+     - Down
+..
     - Camera toggling:

         - A new window will open up, showing the object detection of people and vehicles.